sergio-alberto-dlm/machine_learning_basics/README.md

-Here's a concise and attractive README file for your repository:

----

 # 🌟 My journey through Machine Learning and Deep Learning

 Welcome to my comprehensive collection of Jupyter notebooks documenting my exploration and application of various techniques in NLP, machine learning, and deep learning.
 Dive into these notebooks to see how I've applied different models and algorithms to uncover insights from data.
 Let's embark on this journey together! 🚀